tamarin-prover/tamarin-prover/manual/src/008_modeling-issues.md

 ~~~~ {.tamarin slice="code/FirstTimeUser.spthy" lower=34 upper=38}
 ~~~~

-If we evaluate this lemma with Tamarin it will be falsified.
+If we evaluate this lemma with Tamarin, in the model with the error, it will be falsified.
 This indicates that there exists no trace where the initiator sends a message to the receiver.
 Often, this is the case if we forget to add a fact that connects several rules and some rules can never be reached.
-So it is generally recommended to add a `exists-trace` lemma from the beginning to make sure the protocol provides the functionality you want.
+So it is generally recommended to add an `exists-trace` lemma from the beginning to make sure the protocol provides the functionality you want.

 ### Error Messages ###
 In this section we will intentionally add some mistakes to the above protocol to go through some common error messages of Tamarin.
-We will always present one changed rule and a corresponding error message and then explain what the error message means.
+We will always present one modified rule and a corresponding error message and then explain what the error message means.
 In practice, this can help in understanding error messages that one gets when specifying a new protocol.

+### Inconsistent Fact usage ###

 First we change the setup rule as follows:

 ~~~~ {.tamarin slice="code/FirstTimeUser_Error2.spthy" lower=16 upper=20}
 ~~~~

-What is always first visible is the following statement that some wellformedness check failed.
+The following statement that some wellformedness check failed will appear at the very end of the text when loading this theory.

 ![ ](../images/ErrorMsg_wellformedness.png)